Introducing Paul Bley

-Introducing Paul Bley is the debut album by Canadian jazz pianist Paul Bley recorded in 1953 and released on Charles Mingus' Debut label.
+Introducing Paul Bley is the debut album by Canadian jazz pianist Paul Bley.
+It was recorded for Charles Mingus' Debut label on November 30, 1953 and released on 10" LP the following year.

-Reception
+Critical reception

-The AllMusic review by Scott Yanow awarded the album 3 stars stating "Paul Bley may not have been distinctive this early on but he clearly had a potentially strong future".
+The AllMusic review by Scott Yanow awarded the album 3 of 5 stars, stating, "Paul Bley may not have been distinctive this early on but he clearly had a potentially strong future".

 The Penguin Guide to Jazz called it "that astonishing debut with Mingus and Blakey on which he sounds edgy and a little cautious on the standards but absolutely secure in his technique".